roopen/Local-AI-Agent/readme.md

 This project provides a .NET 9-based AI agent service for fetching and summarizing the latest news based on user preferences.

+NOTE: Currently very much a Proof of Concept.

 ## Features

 - Fetches current news summaries from various freely available RSS feeds from major news outlets